gusttavocdn/computer_science_with_typescript/README.md

-This project is basically a fork of [The Arena Project Repository](https://github.com/the-arena-project/typescript-arenas) The goal here was provide all the challenges in the original repository simplified for students who do not can pay for **The Arena Course** now.
+This project is basically a fork of [The Arena Project Repository](https://github.com/the-arena-project/typescript-arenas) The goal here were provide all the challenges in the original repository simplified for students who can't pay for **The Arena Course** now.

 If you want to have the full experience you can access the site of the